abapPM/abapPM/README.md

 (A downport to lower releases is on the roadmap)

+## Limitations

+- Only "prefix" folder logic
+- Only local packages (no transports)
+- No parallel processing (for serializing package)
+- Always all languages (no "main language only")
+- Always complete package hierarchy (no "ignore sub-packages")

+These limitations are planned to be removed in future releases.

 ## Installation

 1. Download the standalone version of apm from [zabappm_standalone.prog.abap](https://raw.githubusercontent.com/abapPM/abapPM/main/build/zabappm_standalone.prog.abap)